 illuminated by the Master Illuminator!

-for years doing their work.
-Unlike some,
+cloistered away for years doing their work.
+Unlike

-spend many hours over few words, instead of
+to spend many hours over few words, instead of

 producing many words over few hours.
 Just as the

 illuminators would spend hours and hours